Tiffany Evans (EP)

-Tiffany Evans is self-titled debut extended play by American R&B singer-songwriter Tiffany Evans.
+Tiffany Evans is the self-titled debut extended play by American R&B singer-songwriter Tiffany Evans.
 It was released by Columbia Records with bonus DVD on October 12, 2004 (see 2004 in music.
-EP contained covers of songs by many popular singers including Stacy Lattisaw, Cyndi Lauper and Shanice.
+The EP contains covers of songs by many popular singers including Stacy Lattisaw, Cyndi Lauper and Shanice.
 The album's main and only single, a cover of Lattisaw's song "Let Me Be Your Angel" (along with its B-side "I Want You Back", originally by The Jackson 5) was released on September 7, 2004 with the music video.
 "Let Me Be Your Angel" was a minor hit in United States, peaking #95 on Billboard's Hot 100.

 In 2008, when Evans' self-titled debut album was released, EP was re-released by Columbia Records, and with the same track listing and cover art.

 Background

 In February 2003, in her Star Search appearance, Tiffany Evans won the Grand Champion title in the junior singer division, becoming the only performer in Star Search history to receive the perfect five scores in all of her appearances.
 In the competition, Evans competed against fellow singers Lisa Tucker and David Archuleta who both later appeared on American Idol.
 At the age of 10, she sang for executives at Columbia Records, and she was offered a recording contract deal.

 After the EP was released, Tiffany released two new promotional songs: "The Christmas Song" and "Star Spangled Banner" in 2004 and later two digital singles: "Thinkin' About" in 2005 and "Who I Am" following year.